X:talk: Collective pen name

 To avoid any of the members obtaining celebrity status or being stigmatised, the members use the collective pen name of "Ava Caradonna":

 "Ava Caradonna is a migrant, a sex worker, a student, a mother, a citizen, a transgender, a person of colour, a teacher, a lesbian and a militant- she allows us to speak from different positions as sex workers and as allies, without the stigma of using our ‘real’ names and allows us to speak to the different realities in the sex industry and beyond."

 Policy work

 In 2010, x:talk produced the report Human Rights, Sex Work and The Challenge of Trafficking.
 It was a study of anti-trafficking policy and whether it had been used to advance the abolition of sex work.
-Amongst its recommendations were the decriminalisation of sex work and the signing and ratification the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
+Amongst its recommendations were the decriminalisation of sex work and the signing and ratification of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.